psf/requests/docs/dev/contributing.rst

 Code Style
 ~~~~~~~~~~

-Requests uses a collection of tools to ensure the code base has a consistent
+Requests use a collection of tools to ensure the code base has a consistent
 style as it grows.
 We have these orchestrated using a tool called
 `pre-commit`_.
 This can be installed locally and run over your changes prior
 to opening a PR, and will also be run as part of the CI approval process